magusti/3DS-homebrew-development/README.md

 Tokens
 https://docs.github.com/es/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens

 -->
 # 3DS-homebrew-development
-Homebrew examples for 3DS from "videoconsole development" subject.
+Homebrew examples for 3DS from "videoconsole development" subject using [devkitPro](https://devkitpro.org/).
+Thanks to the creators and maintainers of [devkitPro](https://devkitpro.org/), and specially to  Drunken Coders, mtheall, sgstair, WinterMute, Patater, AntonioND, fincs ( ͡° ͜ʖ ͡°) and PabloMK7.
+Also thanks to the creators and maintainers of 3DS emulators such as Citra (RIP), Citra MK7's fork, Lime, Panda3DS, Mikage, Mandarine3DS.And to the creators and maintainers of documentation 3DBrew, GBATek,

 Contents of this repo:
 - Using Box2D with SDL on [3DS__SDL1_2_box2D](https://github.com/magusti/3DS-homebrew-development#3ds__sdl1_2_box2d).